Move Aside (to Side): Metabolic Conditioning Workout

 By Jiji Pollock

 Take your workout in a different direction.
 In the gym, we often train movements going forward and backward.
 Moving in real life requires us to move side to side.
-Try this lateral metabolic sequence in strengthening your legs and lower body’s outer- and inner-thigh muscles.
+Try this lateral metabolic conditioning sequence to strengthen your legs and lower body’s outer- and inner-thigh muscles.

 This may prepare you for sudden, lateral movements in your life such as in recreational sports like skiing and tennis and doing housework and daily errands.
 Lateral strength also plays an important role in stabilizing forward movements in walking, running, and going up and down flights of stairs, and even bowling.
 Balance your exercises in enhancing everyday performance and preventing injury.

 - Stand tall and shift your weight to your left leg as you bend your right knee to lift your right foot off the ground.